rosshadden/thesis/00-cover.md

 > by
 > Ross Andrew Hadden

-> Thesis Advisor and Committee Chair:  Dr. Paul Talaga
+> Thesis Adviser and Committee Chair:  Dr. Paul Talaga

-### Acknowledgments
+#### Acknowledgments

-This is the acknowledgements section.
+This is the acknowledgments section.

+\doublespacing